situ2001/scoped-rem/README.md

 # scoped-rem

-> "Transform CSS `rem` to scoped values using CSS variables",
+> Transforms CSS `rem` units to be relative to a custom root font size.

 For why these packages are created, please refer to the `Why needed` section in [scoped-rem-loader](./lib/loader).